jax-ml/jax/docs/101/pytrees.md

 This flatten/unflatten decomposition is how JAX transformations support
 pytrees: internally they operate on the flat list of arrays, then reassemble your structure around the results.
-Pytrees are tree-like, rather than DAG-like or graph-like, in that we handle them assuming referential transparency and that they can't contain reference cycles.
+Pytrees really are trees, not DAGs or general graphs: if the same object appears in two places, JAX treats the two occurrences as independent, and a pytree can't contain reference cycles.

 ## Common pytree functions